Why is this important?

 Apart from court fees other expenses may be incurred, for example loss of wages, expert reports, travel expenses and the cost of a solicitor if one is employed.

 You may be entitled to exemption from certain court fees.
-You should seek further advice from an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+You should seek further advice from an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.

 The sheriff clerk will calculate expenses when the sheriff has made a decision on the claim.
 In cases where expenses can be awarded if you are successful you will have expenses awarded to you but there is a limit on what expenses can be awarded.